ucloud/terraform-provider-ucloud/examples/cube/README.md

 # Cube Pod Example

-The cube example launches a cube pod.
+The cube example launches a cube pod and bind eip.

 To run, configure your UCloud provider as described in https://www.terraform.io/docs/providers/ucloud/index.html